Get News & Updates Directly To Your Inbox

-With or Without Food (or Certain Foods)Some drugs must not be taken with very specific foods because of the ingredients in those foods.
-If your doctor says to take a drug with food, that may be to avoid stomach upset.
-If they say to take on an empty stomach, the drug may have a harder time working if it is competing with your last snack or meal.
-(That is really hard to explain to dogs.
-My terrier never fails to give me a sour look because she has to wait an hour after the one bite of wet food we use to disguise her liver supplement, to have any other food!)
+With or Without Food (or Certain Foods)Some drugs must not be taken with certain foods because of their ingredients.
+If your doctor tells you to take a drug with food, it may be to avoid an upset stomach.
+If it should be taken on an empty stomach, the drug may have a harder time working if it is competing with your last snack or meal.

-With or Without Other Drugs (Including Over the Counter)?Looking back to the example of drugs competing with meals in our stomach, the same applies with other drugs.
-Some drugs are known to either cancel each other out or cause problems if they are taken too close together or together at all.
-Some drugs can be less effective if taken with other drugs that affect digestion, such as antacids.
+With or Without Other Drugs (Including Over-the-Counter)Some drugs can cancel each other out or cause problems if they are taken too close together or together at all.
+Some drugs are less effective if taken with other drugs that affect digestion (antacids).

-Ask for Help!If you are struggling with taking drugs as directed for any reason, you should ask for help.
-Your doctor or pharmacist may know of resources to help you pay for prescriptions, and they can explain how to manage your schedule, if you need one.
-And your family may be able to help you get organized.
+If you are struggling with taking your meds as directed for any reason, ask for help.
+Your doctor or pharmacist may know of ways to help you pay for prescriptions.
+They can also offer advice to better manage your schedule.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.